AZeed18/func_vehicle_cs2/README.md

     > Attachment 2: wheels\
     > Treat Entity 1 as Infinite Mass: ✅
     > No Collision Until Break: ✅
-- Any linear constraint: Used to constarint steering wheels to angular anchor, constraint all linear motion
+- Any linear constraint: Used to constarint steering wheels to angular anchor, constraint all linear motion and set no collision until break
 - `phys_hinge` (optional): Used to constarint non-steering wheels to vehicle body, set hinge axis to wheel's side and set no collision until break
-- `logic_collision_pair`: Used to disable collision between vehicle wheels and body hierarchies
+- `logic_collision_pair` (optional): Used to disable collisions between vehicle wheels and body hierarchies
+    > Attachment 1: vehicle body\
+    > Attachment 2: vehicle wheel(s) name/pattern\
+    > Support multiple entities with same name: ✅\
     > Include Hierarchy: ✅

 ## Seats